HCDigitalScholarship/django-showcase/README.md

   4. Add a view, and get data from the database to base to the template
   5. Dynamically display data in a template

+## Non-Request task
+Often, you may notice something wrong with a project, or just something that can be improved.
+Personally, I like it when the navbar is in its own file, it makes it nice and easy to find.
 We can then ask them to move the navbar into its own file, which will show them how django blocks work.
+This also encourages them to fix problems as they see them, which I think is generally a good idea!
+We could also intentionally have an error a little more significant than this, as long as we comment big that it is done poorly.

+## End thoughts
 I think this is all I have for now, it might also be good to have them edit some javascript and css.
 We will also need to include what to do with git, maybe have them make a new branch or even a fork of the project.
 I think that we shouldn't give them too much instructions on how to do these things.
 I think my ideal set of instructions is pretty close to what I have written up here: it basically just requests something to be done and loosely tells them where and what needs to be done for that task.
 I certainly don't want it to be a step-by-step guide, those are very ineffective.
 By telling them where they need to do the thing, they can look at something we already have there which provides a framework for them to complete the request based on.

 # Django showcase for Haverford Digital Scholarship